 Every lawn keeper desires healthy lawns with green, dense, well-cut lush grass.
-The sight of yellowing grass and brown patches immediately alerts them of underlying problems.
-Lawn disease, underwatering, or harsh weather conditions can make grass turn brown and form patches on the lawn.
-But what if none of these factors are the culprits behind the dying grass?
-The problem might be human urine.
+The sight of yellowing grass and brown patches immediately signifies underlying problems.
+Lawn disease, underwatering, or harsh weather conditions can turn grass brown and form lawn patches.
+But can human urine kill grass?

 What happens when you pee on grass?